 A previous background in computer science is not required to apply.

-If you have previous coursework in Java programming, data structures, calculus, linear algebra and computer science theory, you can complete your degree in just nine months.
+If you have previous coursework in Python programming, data structures, calculus, linear algebra and computer science theory.
 Once admitted, you will take a placement exam once admitted.
 This exam is to certify that you have mastery of the foundational concepts to ensure success in the program.

 - COMP 3421 Introduction to Database Management Systems